appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 ## Lem

 Lem is probably the final contender of which I don't know what to make of.
-It is an editor that, if accomplished, has the potential to be a direct upgrade to Emacs, and to make this probem go away.
+It is an editor that, if accomplished, has the potential to be a direct upgrade to Emacs, and to make this problem go away.
 But it is also somewhat esoteric.

 Hear me out.
 One of the key advantages of `lem` is the fact that Emacs is only configured in a lisp, but `lem` is written in its entirety _as_ a lisp program.
-So, as something that is both of the Emacs heritage, and simultaneously free from its technical debt, lem can do things better.
+So, as something that is both of the Emacs heritage, and simultaneously free from its technical debt, Lem can do things better.
 An Emacs user feels at home, knowing that _e.g._ `C-a` jumps them back to the beginning of the line, and `C-e` to the end of it.
 There are ways of configuring it to feel like my Emacs config, assuming I can port over the functionality that's missing.

-In principle `lem` is an opportunity to fix Emacs' long standing issues, without also making the users of the old emacs unhappy.
+In principle `lem` is an opportunity to fix Emacs' long standing issues, without also making the users of the old Emacs unhappy.
 It is the `vim` of the Emacs world.
 And given that similarly to how `nvim` fixed VimScript, `lem` can rely on Common Lisp to provide most of the advantages and none of the drawbacks of Emacs lisp, it makes sense to consider it.

 Unfortunately, `lem` makes some crucial mistakes, early on.
-They have the potential to completely nullify the advantage that lem might have over Emacs.
+They have the potential to completely nullify the advantage that Lem might have over Emacs.

 First and foremost, it's designed around a terminal UI.
 It doesn't and didn't commit to a GUI-only approach that Emacs did, which is perhaps the biggest blunder of the program's designers.